 - Anti-rejection medications

 - Lost wages

-This doesn’t include a patient’s expenses involved in out-of-pocket medical costs (deductibles, co-pays, and premiums) or non-medical expenses such as transportation, child care, or lodging.
+This excludes a patient’s out-of-pocket medical costs (deductibles, co-pays, and premiums) or non-medical expenses such as transportation, child care, or lodging.

-These hospital stays, medical bills and surgical expenses add up.
-According to the U.S. Department of Health and Human Services, Medicare spent almost $800 billion on health benefit expenses for 61 million individuals who were disabled or over the age of 65 in 2019.
+This hospital stays, medical bills, and surgical expenses add up.
+According to the U.S. Department of Health and Human Services, Medicare spent almost $800 billion on health benefit expenses for 61 million individuals who were disabled or over 65 in 2019.
 29% of this ($231.8 billion) was related to inpatient expenses.
 According to the American Hospital Association, around 36.3 million patients are admitted to U.S. hospitals yearly, with Medicare paying about 90% of the cost for almost half of them.

 In a crisis, outpatient mental health treatment isn’t always enough.
 This is why it is important to consider healthcare coverage for mental health treatment requiring more intensive and extensive care.

 According to the National Alliance on Mental Illness, about 51.5 million people in the U.S. experience some form of mental illness each year.
 Due to a lack of insurance coverage or understanding, only about 45% receive treatment.

 A study in the National Library of Medicine found that the cost to deliver inpatient psychiatric treatment was highest in individuals with Medicare and lowest for the uninsured, with average specific costs below.